spinalcordtoolbox/pediatric-template/README.md

 ## Regenerating T1w and T2w Templates
-:'
 Step-by-step walk-through on how to generate T1w and T2w pediatric templates from philadelphia-pediatric dataset.
 All code below should be run in your command-line (bash) on CCDB.
-Each step begins from your  Working directory**: `/PATH/TO/pediatric-template` '
+Each step begins from your **working directory**: `/PATH/TO/pediatric-template`.

 ### 1. Get data from git annex
 ```